 The base protocol between an exchange and its bidder is HTTP.
 Specifically, HTTP POST is required for bid requests to accommodate greater payloads than HTTP GET and facilitate the use of binary representations.
 Win notices may be either HTTP POST or HTTP GET at the discretion of the exchange.
-No custom headers are required by this specification.
 All calls should return HTTP code 200 except for an empty bid response (i.e., the recommended method of specifying "no bid"), which should return HTTP code 204.